Contact mechanics: An overview of the GT model

 The maximum relative error is $4.98 \times 10^{-8}%$.

 Adhesive contact between elastic bodies

 When two solid surfaces are brought into close proximity, they experience attractive van der Waals forces.
-Bradley's van der Waals model provides a means of calculating the tensile force between two rigid spheres with perfectly smooth surfaces.
+R. S. Bradley's van der Waals model provides a means of calculating the tensile force between two rigid spheres with perfectly smooth surfaces.
 The Hertzian model of contact does not consider adhesion possible.
 However, in the late 1960s, several contradictions were observed when the Hertz theory was compared with experiments involving contact between rubber and glass spheres.